 - Bill Brown, Owner of Paramount Heating & Air

-3. Diagnose with confidence.
+4. Diagnose with Confidence

-There’s nothing more unnerving for a customer than a technician who doesn’t look like they know what they are doing.
-You may know that you have all of the technical training that qualifies you to perform the work but you also need to make sure the customer has a positive experience.
+There’s nothing more unnerving for homeowners than a technician servicing their HVAC unit who doesn’t look like they know what they are doing.
+You may know that you have all of the technical training that qualifies you to perform the work — but you also need to make sure the customer has a positive experience.

-- Zelena Brown, Britton WaterWorks Plumbing
+- Zelena Brown, VP of Operations, Britton WaterWorks Plumbing

-If you support your explanation with visual evidence — such as photographs, diagrams, or or even video content — customers are more likely to trust your recommendation and less likely to seek out a second opinion.
+If you support your explanation with visual evidence — such as photographs, diagrams, or even video content — customers are more likely to trust your recommendation and less likely to seek a second opinion.

-4. Ask for help.
+5. Ask for Help

-You’ve gone through all of the basic HVAC troubleshooting and even doubled-checked your work, but you’re still coming up short.
-While this can be embarrassing, especially for new technicians who want to prove themselves, never give a customer a false diagnosis just to avoid an awkward conversation.
-Reassure the customer that you have taken every step you could to identify the problem.
-Let them know that you are committed to resolving their issue and that your next step is to contact your supervisor.
+You’ve gone through all of the basic air conditioning system troubleshooting and even double-checked your work, but you’re still coming up short.
+While this can be embarrassing, especially for new technicians who want to prove themselves, never give a homeowner a false diagnosis just to avoid an awkward conversation.
+If you're not sure whether the problem is with the compressor, the condenser, the blower, or just a refrigerant leak, don't guess.

-From there, you can plan out your next steps and inform the customer about what will need to be done either immediately or in a future appointment where you can come back with any additional equipment, knowledge, or support you may need to confidently diagnose the problem.
+From there, you can plan your next steps for repairing the heating and cooling systems and inform the customer about what will need to be done either immediately or in a future appointment where you can come back with any additional equipment, knowledge, or support you may need to confidently diagnose the problem.

 - Bill Brown, Owner of Paramount Heating & Air

-5. Be a tech.
-Not a salesperson.
+6. Be a Tech, Not a Salesperson

 Having the right selling tools is just as important as having the right HVAC tools.
 ServiceTitan’s digital, multi-option estimate builder simplifies the entire process.
 It provides customers a good, better, best option right from a tablet, so customers get the convenience and peace of mind they want at a price that makes sense for them.